American Indian Artists and Indigenous Market Vendors

 Please be considerate regarding your booth location.
 If you have been a vendor with us before, let Alicia Crook know on your application if you want the same spot from last year.
 We visited the Museum recently, and the property has been improved.
 Some of the improvements will cause a shift in booth locations in a few areas; Alicia will be able to tell you if there has been an impact on your booth.

-You can text the Artist Liaison, Alicia Crook, at 214-406-3432 on Thursday, April 3, or Friday, April 4, with your estimated arrival time for Friday’s set-up.
+You can text the Artist Liaison, Alicia Crook, at 214-406-3432 on Thursday, April 9, or Friday, April 10, with your estimated arrival time for Friday’s set-up.
 Please remember to tell Alicia your name from the vendor application so she knows who is texting.
-We will email all the vendors a map of the venue and the vendor booth check-in location to refer to when you arrive.
+We will email all vendors a map of the venue and the vendor booth check-in location for reference when you arrive.
 After receiving your assignment, a volunteer will help you navigate to your location.

 We ask that everyone be kind and patient as Alicia and her Crew assign locations.
-Her job is complex; she looks young but has almost 8 years of experience.
-Your location is based on attendance from previous years, electricity needs, booth size, the order of registration, and the type of items you will be selling.
+Her job is complex; she looks young but has almost 9 years of experience as our Artist Liaison.
+Your location is determined by attendance from previous years, electricity needs, booth size, the order of registration, and the types of items you will be selling.
 An outdoor event takes creativity when assigning spots.
-Each year, we have to redo our maps based on the trees, new buildings, improvements on the property, and the location of performances.
-This can make your usual location unavailable; Alicia will inform you of any significant changes.
+Each year, we have to update our maps to reflect the trees, new buildings, property improvements, and performance locations.
+This can make your usual location unavailable.

 Takedown -Sunday

-Our event ends on Sunday, April 6, at 4 pm; we ask that you wait until 4 pm to bring your car to your booth for loading.
-We have a three-hour window for takedown between 4 pm and 7 pm.
+Our event ends on Sunday, April 12, at 4 PM; we ask that you wait until 4 PM to bring your car to your booth for loading.
+We have a three-hour window for takedown between 4 PM and 7 PM.
 Please let us know if you need more time to pack your things.
 We want you to be safe driving home.
-If you are sleepy and need to nap, eat, or rehydrate, please let us know what is happening.
+If you are sleepy and need to nap, eat, or rehydrate, please let us know.
 We consider our vendor’s family, so we are concerned about your safety and well-being.

 The Indigenous Market Place category: